 - Selected current approaches to physical layer security

 Students attending this course familiarize themselves with theoretical and practical knowledge in the area of physical layer security.
-They are able to describe the most important information-theoretic basics as well as theory and practice of physical layer security techniques.
+They are able to describe the most important information-theoretic basics as well as the theory and practice of physical layer security techniques.
 They are able to analyze practical physical layer security techniques and describe their weaknesses.
 Students gain competencies in the practical realization of physical layer security techniques.
-They acquire the current state of research on physical layer security and can present it in comprehensible fashion by means of technical seminar presentations.
+They acquire the current state of research on physical layer security and can present it in a comprehensible fashion by means of technical seminar presentations.

 This is a challenging and advanced course.
 We recommend that all students attending PhySec have attended CriCom before.
 (It is also fine to take CriCom in parallel to this course.)
 In particular, we strongly recommend the following background knowledge:

-- Signal Processing (e.g., signal analysis, fourier transform, modulation schemes, I/Q components)
+- Signal Processing (e.g., signal analysis, Fourier transform, modulation schemes, I/Q components)

 - How to program using MATLAB